 A select number of 4-year colleges throughout the country offer degrees in deaf education.
 Some programs are open to anyone interested in pursuing a degree in deaf education, while others require knowledge of American Sign Language (ASL) and completion of some deaf education classes.

-Bachelor's degree programs are usually appropriate for individuals interested in learning ASL and entering this profession.
-Master's degree programs are geared towards those with an undergraduate degree in deaf education, elementary education, speech pathology or a related area.
+- Bachelor's degree programs are appropriate for individuals interested in entering this field, whereas master's degrees are geared towards those with an undergraduate in elementary education, speech pathology, or a related area.

 Deaf Education Program Overviews

 Bachelor's degree candidates in deaf education gain the knowledge necessary to teach deaf and hearing-impaired children at all grade levels.
 They usually must complete student teaching requirements, as well as internships and research projects.
 Students take courses in topics such as: